-Our backlog has fluctuated over past quarters and any decrease in growth or negative growth of in-quarter billings and revenue may not be reflected by our aggregate billings and revenue.
-As we have fulfilled, shipped and billed during a quarter to satisfy backlog, this has increased our aggregate billings and revenue during any particular quarter, and as the supply chain challenges normalize, the growth comparisons versus prior quarters where backlog contributed more to billings have become more challenging and may become increasingly challenging.
+Our backlog fluctuated over quarters and any decrease in growth or negative growth of in-quarter billings and revenue may not be reflected by our aggregate billings and revenue.
+When we have fulfilled, shipped and billed during a quarter to satisfy backlog, this increased our aggregate billings and revenue during any particular quarter, and as the supply chain challenges normalized, the growth comparisons versus prior quarters where backlog contributed more to billings became more challenging.